-CoRE is funded through the Ayrshire Growth Deal with £17 million of funding from the UK Government and £7.5 million from East Ayrshire Council.
+The Community Renewable Energy (CoRE) Project is one of several projects funded through the Ayrshire Growth Deal, with £17 million of funding from the UK Government and £7.5 million from East Ayrshire Council.
 The project team are also identifying and submitting external match-funding applications, to complement and add-value to existing funding.

 CoRE's revised project aims and focus